Skip to content

 3. Limit Login Attempts

-To prevent brute-force attacks, add this to your .htaccess file (for Apache servers):
+To prevent brute-force attacks, add this code to your .htaccess file (for Apache servers):

 <IfModule modauthzcore.c>